MicrosoftDocs/azure-devops-docs/docs/repos/git/repository-settings.md

 ## Prerequisites

+::: moniker range=">= azure-devops-2020"
 - To configure policies, you must be a member of the Project Administrators security group, or have repository-level **Edit policies** permissions.
 To learn more, see [Set Git repository permissions](set-git-repository-permissions.md).

-::: moniker range=">= azure-devops-2020"

-- If you want to use [az repos](/cli/azure/repos) Azure DevOps CLI commands, be sure to follow the steps in [Get started with Azure DevOps CLI](../../cli/index.md).
+- If you want to use **az repos** commands, be sure to follow the steps in [Get started with Azure DevOps CLI](../../cli/index.md).
+::: moniker-end

+::: moniker range="< azure-devops-2020"
+- To configure policies, you must be a member of the Project Administrators security group, or have repository-level **Edit policies** permissions.
+To learn more, see [Set Git repository permissions](set-git-repository-permissions.md).
 ::: moniker-end

 <a name="view-and-edit-repository-settings"></a>

 ## View and edit settings and policies

 You can configure *settings* for all repositories across an organization or project, or for individual repositories.
 You can configure *policies* for all repositories, for individual repositories, or for specified branches across repositories.
 For information about setting branch policies, see [Branch policies](branch-policies.md).